How to Make a DIY Paper Flower Lantern

 Then, stick a square of your self-adhesive velcro to the center of the circle.

-Step 2: Stick a puck light to the velcro
+Step 2: Stick a puck light to the Velcro

 Peel back the film from the adhesive on the velcro, then place and firmly press your puck light down to adhere.
-Be sure you’re sticking the back of the light to the velcro and the bulb is facing out.
+Be sure you’re sticking the back of the light to the velcro, and the bulb is facing out.

 Step 3: Cut the center frill pieces